zonemanager/zonemanager/docs/mikrotik.md

 ## Before you start

-ZoneMaster connects to MikroTik routers using ssh, with key authentication.
+Zone Manager connects to MikroTik routers using ssh, with key authentication.
 Before going further, you need to generate ssh DSA (not RSA) key pair and install public key on all routers you plan to connect to.

 ```
 ssh-keygen -t dsa -f /etc/local/.ssh/id_backup_mikrotik